Bobby Simpson (Home and Away): 1988–1995

 When a fair is held, Bobby's friend Adam Cameron (Mat Stevenson) wants to go for a boat ride with her and Luke Cunningham (John Adam).
-Suddenly, the boat collides with a large piece of driftwood in the water and overturns, causing everyone fall out of the boat and into the water.
-Bobby is then found but is in a coma, attempts are made to save her but she is found to be brain dead.
+Suddenly, the boat collides with a large piece of driftwood in the water and overturns, throwing everyone out of the boat and into the water.
+Bobby is then found but is in a coma.
+Attempts are made to save her but she is found to be brain dead.
 After a few days, Bobby's friends and family each say their goodbyes to her, before the decision is made by Greg to turn off her life support machine.
 The whole town is affected by her death.
-Even her estranged mother Morag finds it hard to come to terms with.
-Adam is not charged with causing her death, but despite it being accidental, he is still treated like an outcast as he becomes hated by most of the Bay's residents and he is only forgiven after he saves Sam from a fire.
+Even her estranged mother Morag finds it hard to come to terms with it.
+Adam is not charged with causing her death (instead he is charged with culpable navigation), but despite it being accidental, he is still treated like an outcast as he becomes hated by most of the Bay's residents and he is only forgiven after he saves Sam from a fire.
 He leaves soon after.
 When Ailsa is going through a rough time in 1995, she starts hallucinating due to the medication she is prescribed.
 One night, Ailsa hallucinates and Bobby's ghost suddenly appears before her on the fridge door, telling Ailsa that Alf cares about her.